Blink and Blink XT Camera ReviewBy - 01/30/2018

 You can learn more about Blink Video Doorbell here.
 Blink plans to launch the doorbell in a few months.

 Motion Alerts and Video Storage

-Even if you don’t expand your system with service and sensors, you can still protect your home.
-All Blink cameras include motion detection that is sensitivity adjustable.
-From the app (iOS and Android) you can:
+Even if you don’t expand your Blink cameras with service, sensors, and doorbells, you can still protect your home.
+All Blink cameras include motion detection backed by Activity Zones that is sensitivity adjustable.

 - Enable/Disable Motion